U.S. Supreme Court defends Alito over report of second leak | Politics

 The 2014 decision in the case called Burwell v.
 Hobby Lobby, like the June abortion decision, represented a victory for religious conservatives.
 The Hobby Lobby decision exempted family-owned businesses that objected on religious grounds from a federal requirement that any health insurance they provide to employees must cover birth control for women.
 Torrey was responding to a Nov.
 20 letter sent by Whitehouse and Johnson asking Roberts whether the court is investigating the claims involving Schenck or re-evaluating its practices related to judicial ethics.

 "It seems that the underlying issue is the absence of a formal facility for complaint or investigation into possible ethics or reporting violations," the lawmakers wrote in their letter.
-They added that if the court is not willing to carry out its own inquiries into ethics violations, "that leaves Congress as the only forum."
+In a joint statement on Monday, Whitehouse and Johnson said Torrey's letter "reiterated Justice Alito's denials but did not substantively answer any of our questions."
+They called the letter "an embodiment of the problems at the Court around ethics issues."

 Democratic Senator Dick Durbin, who heads the Senate Judiciary Committee, has said his panel is reviewing the matter.
 Durbin urged passage of legislation that would create a code of ethics for the Supreme Court.
 Schenck, who formerly led an evangelical Christian nonprofit group in Washington, was quoted as saying that he used his knowledge of the Hobby Lobby ruling to prepare a public relations campaign and that he also tipped off the president of the craft store chain about the outcome.
 Schenck, according to the Times, wrote to Roberts about his claim.